Responsibility: Company Secretary

 - At the same time as making the disclosure to the NZX and ASX, provide a copy of the disclosure to all the Directors.

-In the absence of the Company Secretary to enable release of announcements to the NZX via the exchange’s market announcement platform and to the ASX, the Managing Director or a Director will nominate a delegate to email the release to email@example.com and to lodge the announcement with the ASX.
+In the absence of the Company Secretary to enable release of announcements to the NZX via the exchange’s market announcement platform (MAP) and to the ASX, BGP has established additional MAP user logins.

-After the announcement has been sent to the NZX and ASX, and only after the NZX has acknowledged receipt and released the announcement, should the announcement be published on BGP’s website.
+After the announcement has been sent to the NZX and ASX, and only after the announcement is available on the NZX website, should the announcement be published on BGP’s website.

 8. ANALYSTS and SHAREHOLDERS